 Note that there is a difference between being laid off and being fired.
 If you were let go without being replaced, you are considered laid off.
 Conversely, if you were let go and the company is currently seeking a replacement for the last position you held, you are considered fired.

 Former military personnel will be considered for the AZ unemployment program if he or she was discharged from the military due to injury or other circumstances.
 A copy of form DD-214 is required for the process.
 Familiarize yourself with the requirements in the section below.

 You must meet certain unemployment requirements before you can become approved for unemployment benefits in Arizona.
 The requirements you must meet before you receive unemployment are:

-The trips or vacations you choose to take while being part of the unemployment program will not be covered unless they were an attempt to seek new employment.
+The weeks you take trips or vacations while being part of the unemployment program will not be covered unless they were an attempt to seek new employment.
 If you meet these requirements, consider applying for the unemployment program while you are actively seeking new employment.

 Last Updated: February 28, 2023